 Institutions that have just installed Blackboard Learn should become familiar with the environment before making it available to users.
 After installation, read the available Blackboard Learn documentation and then develop and revise a plan for managing the system.
 Consider:

-Security: Should user communications with Blackboard Learn be protected by SSL?
-Will users suffer with slower performance due to SSL?
-Read the section on SSL to encrypt user communications with Blackboard Learn.
+Security: Should user communications with Blackboard Learn be protected by TLS?
+Will users suffer slower performance because of TLS?
+Read the section on TLS to encrypt user communications with Blackboard Learn.

 Maintenance: Read the Architecture section for guidance on server maintenance.
 This section also reviews the file system and database structure and the command line tools available to administrators.

-It is important that administrators read the Release Notes for the release that you are installing and review the Known Issues and Resolved Issues.
+It is important that administrators read the release notes and review the Known Issues and Resolved Issues.

 For information about optimizing Blackboard Learn to perform best in a particular environment, see Performance Optimization.

 The PushConfigUpdates command automatically updates the admin data in the database by reading the value in the config.xml.
 It automatically pushes the changes of the database hostname and port, instance name, and externally visible web server hostname to the database.